Seaside Chestnuts On View & A Documentary Video

 Thank yous

-The Trustees and staff of deCordova Sculpture Park & Museum, and supporters of these installations, the chestnut trees and support are provided by The American Chestnut Foundation (TACF) and TACF Massachusetts / Rhode Island Chapter, flax from Hawk & Handsaw Farm, flax day help from Southeastern New England Fibershed, and watering and soil help from the Cooperative Nature School.
+The Trustees and staff of deCordova Sculpture Park & Museum, supporters of these installations, the chestnut trees and support are provided by The American Chestnut Foundation (TACF) and TACF Massachusetts / Rhode Island Chapter, flax from Hawk & Handsaw Farm, flax day help from Southeastern New England Fibershed and RISD Landscape Architecture students, watering and soil testing help from the Cooperative Nature School and staff.

-PS. if you walk up the main farm drive towards the community garden, you'll see 2 more !
-And if you're feeling adventurous, you can continue up the trail to the left and see the Boston skyline ποΈ.
+If you walk up the main farm drive towards the community garden, you'll see 2 more !
+And if you're feeling adventurous, you can continue up the trail to the left and see the Boston skyline 🏙️.